riparias/vmm-macrophytes-occurrences/README.md

 [source data](data/raw) → Darwin Core [mapping script](src/dwc_mapping.Rmd) using [SQL](sql) → generated [Darwin Core files](data/processed)

-For on overview of the mapping of the different sheet, see [issue 23](https://github.com/riparias/vmm-macrophytes-occurrences/issues/23).
+For an overview of the mapping of the fields, see [issue 23](https://github.com/riparias/vmm-macrophytes-occurrences/issues/23).

 ## Published dataset